peergynt/vaadin-lazytooltip/README.md

 # vaadin-lazytooltip

 Lazy Tooltip Add-on is an add-on for [Vaadin](https://vaadin.com).
-It requires Vaadin 7.2.7 or newer.
+It requires Vaadin 7.3+.

 ## Installation